Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Intelligible, comprehensible speech is not only possible in adult L2 learners but also it is the norm rather than exception.

 **Language experience**
 + LOR is not a satisfactory measure of language experience.
-Rather, actual experience with the L2 is indeed benefical under the right circumstances.
+Rather, actual experience with the L2 is.
 + Window of Maximal Opportunity
      1. Adults learners seem most likely to improve in certain pronunication skills in the the absence of pronunication-specific instruction shortly after arrival in an L2 speaking area.
-     2. Perhaps the limits on production improvement after a certain initail interval result from having repeatedly practiced non-nativelike articulatory patterns.
+     2. Perhaps it is becuase of having repeatedly practiced non-nativelike articulatory patterns.

 **Motivational influences**
 + Learners who seek out and exploit opportunities to use the L2 tend to advacne in terms of intelligibility and comprehensibility.